Billy Whitehurst

 William Whitehurst (born 10 June 1959) is an English retired professional footballer active during the 1980s and 1990s.
-Whitehurst's robust style of play attracted much notoriety and he is considered by many to have been the hardest player to have played the game.
+Whitehurst's aggressive, intimidating, violent style of play attracted much notoriety in his journeyman career.

 Career

 Whitehurst was born in Thurnscoe, West Riding of Yorkshire and started his career playing for a number of semi-professional teams in South Yorkshire, Retford Town, Bridlington Trinity and Mexborough Town, whilst also working for the local council as a bricklayer.
 He eventually made the move into the professional ranks with Hull City in 1980 signing for a £2,000 fee.
 He initially struggled with the demands of the professional game but eventually sealed his place as one of the most popular players to have ever played for the club.
 He helped the Tigers win promotion in 1982–83 and 1984–85 with Whitehurst scoring a career best of 24 goals.

 His upturn in form had not gone un-noticed and he joined Newcastle United in 1985 as their then record signing for £232,000.
 Despite playing in a side containing Peter Beardsley and Paul Gascoigne, the move did not work out and Whitehurst failed to score in his first 11 appearances for the club.
 A spat with his own supporters signalled the end of his career on Tyneside and after playing only 28 league games he was transferred to Oxford United in 1986.
 However the move there was similarly short-lived, and Whitehurst left after a clash with assistant manager Ray Graydon.

 He then joined Reading in February 1988 scoring eight goals in 19 matches for the Royals he left for Sunderland scoring three in 18 matches before making a return to Hull City.
 Whitehurst spent a year and a half back at Boothferry Park before joining Sheffield United.
 Whitehurst helped the Blades gain promotion in 1989–90 and spent a short time out on loan at Stoke City in 1990–91 where he played in five matches.
 Whitehurst ended his professional career at Doncaster Rovers during which time he also played on loan for Crewe Alexandra.

-However, Whitehurst's hard man persona and colourful off field antics ensured he always caused a reaction and cemented his place as something of a cult figure within the game.
 Whitehurst ended his playing days abroad, playing in Northern Ireland, Australia and in Hong Kong with South China (1992–93) before a long-standing knee injury caused his retirement in 1993.